BlenderCharacters/3_Cube_Dude/README.md

 + Setting up texture so it is visible in Cycles And Blender Render
 + Switch between Blender Render and Cycles

+### 14a Generated Textures
++ Quick to apply to a model
+require baking to use outside of Blender

+### 14b Masking off Areas when Painting
++ Using Face Masks
++ Using Texture Masks

 ### 15 Minimum Skeleton Requirements
 + 15 Bones as a minimum
 + Hips are generally the root of the other bones